Book an appointment using SetMore

 Special Needs Children and Divorce in Texas

 The stresses associated with raising a special needs child can have a profoundly negative effect on a marriage.
 These stresses can exacerbate other issues within a marriage and push the parties towards a divorce.
 How divorcing spouses make decisions during the divorce process can have profound consequences for their special needs child.
+Likewise, it’s crucial to choose a special needs family law attorney when navigating this delicate situation.

-Undoubtedly, divorcing spouses need to be able to work together after the divorce is finalized to provide a united front regarding treatment options and day to day living conditions.
-Whether the child needs outside assistance in the form of a live in nurse or care-provider, medicines that are not covered by insurance and educational questions are all relevant considerations.
-Special needs children may also require above guideline child support or child support beyond age 18 depending on the severity of the condition.
+Special needs family law attorneys encourage divorcing spouses to collaborate post-divorce.
+This is to provide a united front regarding treatment options and day-to-day living conditions.
+Whether the child needs outside assistance in the form of a live-in nurse or care provider, medicines not covered by insurance and educational questions, are all relevant considerations.

 Ebook